PERT - Postsecondary Education Readiness Test

-High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to take the PERT at the Chipola College Testing Center after 30 days, but they will be required to pay the fee of $5.00 per subtest.
+High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to retake the PERT at the Chipola College Testing Center after 30 days, but they will be required to pay the fee of $5.00 per subtest.
 (There is no restriction on the number of times a prospective Dual Enrollment or Early Admission student may take the ACT and/or SAT.)